Crystalline color superconductors: The three-flavor inhomogeneous phases

 \subsection{Three-flavor crystalline phase: Two plane waves}

-In this section we present the evaluation of the simplest crystalline superconducting phase using a modified Nambu-Gorkov formalism.
-The approach presented is based on the High Density Effective Theory (HDET) of \textcite{Casalbuoni:2001gt,Nardulli:2002ma} and the evaluation is performed with and without making a GL expansion.
-As already discussed in the previous chapter, the GL expansion of the free-energy in powers of the gap parameter $\Delta$ is under control close to a second order transition, so that we should consider only small value of the gap, or more precisely $\Delta/\Delta_0\approx \Delta/\delta\mu \rightarrow0$.
-This assumption implies that pairing does not significantly change any number densities.
-In this context neutrality is achieved with the same chemical potential $\mu_e=M_s^2/(4\mu)$ and $\mu_3=\mu_8=0$ as in unpaired quark matter.
-We will comment briefly in a next subsection on the latter approximation.
+In this section we present the evaluation of the simplest nontrivial three-flavor CCSC phase using a modified Nambu-Gorkov formalism.
+The approach presented is based on the high-density effective theory (HDET) by \textcite{Casalbuoni:2001gt,Nardulli:2002ma} and the evaluation is performed with and without making a GL expansion.